Ichikawa Raizō VIII: Raizō's legacy (July 17, 1969 – present)

 Raizō and Jukai's names can be seen inscribed on this tōrō, which is located at the Yasaka Shrine in Gion, Kyoto.

 In 1974, five years after Raizō's death, a fan club called “Raizō-kai” was formed.
 This fan club is still functioning as of this writing in 2012.
 According to Masaki Matsubara, once president of Daiei Kyoto Studios, Raizō's fans were drawn in by his acting and his humanity, and thus, unlike many other stars of the time, his fanbase had the rare characteristic of having many intelligent and educated female fans.
 “You didn’t see the type that only squealed and caused a big fuss,” he said.
 The “Ichikawa Raizo Film Festival,” in which a selection of his films are shown, became an annual event, held each year on the anniversary of his death, July 17.
 From December 2009 until May 2011 an especially large event was held and his performances were screened to commemorate the 40th anniversary of his passing.

 In 2000, Kinema Junpō published an article titled “Film Stars of the 20th Century: Male Actors.”
 Raizō placed 6th.
 In the same issue's “Readers’ Choice: Male Film Stars of the 20th Century" he was ranked 7th.
 In the 2014 list of “All Time Best Japanese Film Stars” he was ranked 3rd in the list of male actors.

 In a 2014 blog post, Ichikawa Ebizō XI implied that the honorific name Ichikawa Raizō was under his care, and thus it can be seen as having been returned to the Ichikawa house and line following Raizō's death.

 Family

-Raizō married Masako Nagata, daughter of Masaichi Nagata, in a private wedding ceremony in 1962.
+Raizō married Masako Nagata, adopted daughter of Masaichi Nagata, in a private wedding ceremony in 1962.
 She took his name, becoming Masako Ōta, and they had three children together.
 Raizō had told Masako “I never want [my family] in the public eye,” when he was alive, and she continued to uphold his wishes after his death until 40 years had passed, when a special issue of Bungeishunjū was published in 2009, featuring a memoir by Masako Ōta titled “A love letter to my husband, Ichikawa Raizo, 40 years later.”